YuriSpiridonov/August-LeetCoding-Challenge-2020/README.md

 * <b>123\. <ins>Best Time to Buy and Sell Stock III</ins> (Hard)</b> - Problem is really hard, req. strong understanding of Dynamic Programming.
 My own solution was not optimal.
 I was struggle with second buy/sell operation.
 * <b>497\. <ins>Random Point in Non-overlapping Rectangles</ins> (Medium)</b> - Feels more like hard problem.
 Struggled with bisect.
 Solved after googled `bisect_right`.
 * <b>983\. <ins>Minimum Cost For Tickets</ins> (Medium)</b> - This problem was super hard for me.
 I'll be honest, after several failed attempts I checked the solution.
 My approach was way far from correct.
+* <b>952\. <ins>Largest Component Size by Common Factor</ins> (Hard)</b> - My approach was not far for correct, but I struggled with union find, so I googled.
+As conclusion, I think I couldn't finish it by myself.

 Problem's question not clear*: